niemasd/ViralMSA/README.md

   -u, --update                                Update ViralMSA (default: False)
 ```

+## Reference Genome Selection
+ViralMSA provides multiple options for selecting a reference genome against which reference-guided multiple sequence alignment will be performed.

 ### GenBank Accession Number
 For the reference genome, you can provide a GenBank accession number, such as the following: